mcsee/Software-Design-Articles/Articles/Explain in 5 Levels/Explain in 5 Levels of Difficulty Bitcoin/readme.md

 The blockchain acts as a public ledger that keeps track of every transaction and is incredibly transparent.

-Bitcoin does not require a central authority, unlike real money issued by a bank or government.
+Bitcoin doesn't require a central authority, unlike real money issued by a bank or government.

 You can buy, sell, and trade Bitcoin on several platforms online and spend it on actual physical shops or online, like a credit card.